Gregory J. Blotnick: Career and conviction

 On May 6, 2021, Federal prosecutors filed a criminal complaint against Blotnick in the Federal District of New Jersey, which alleged that the funds were put into brokerage accounts with “nearly 45% of it going into losing stock trades,” stated U.S. Attorney for New Jersey Philip R. Sellinger.

 In July 2021, Blotnick was charged with 33 counts of grand larceny and fraud.
 He was indicted in Manhattan Criminal Court and ordered to be held on $500,000 cash bail at Rikers Island.

 In October 2021, Blotnick pleaded guilty to wire fraud and money laundering charges for submitting fraudulent loan applications as part of the March 2020 COVID-19 economic stimulus bill.
 His plea deal with federal prosecutors was for a term of imprisonment ranging from 70 to 87 months, based on the federal sentencing guidelines.

-Blotnick was sentenced to 51 months in prison for attempting to fraudulently obtain over $6.8 million in Paycheck Protection Program (PPP) loans.
+Blotnick was sentenced to 51 months in prison for attempting to fraudulently obtain over $6.8 million in Paycheck Protection Program loans.
 U.S. District Judge Brian R. Martinotti also sentenced him to two years of supervised release and ordered restitution of $4.6 million.
 In a parallel SEC administrative proceeding, Blotnick consented to $59,500 in disgorgement, settling the matter without admitting or denying the Commission's allegations.

-In 2024, Blotnick was released from FCI Coleman Low after serving two years in custody, with the remainder of his sentence to be completed on home detention.
+In August 2024, Blotnick completed his term at FCI Coleman Low after serving two years in custody, with the remainder of his sentence to be completed on home detention.
 "It’s a surreal, crazy feeling to walk in there with absolutely nothing and then walk out years later the same way," stated Blotnick, who brought nothing home with him aside from two books: Plutarch's Moralia and Spinoza's Ethics.